 Maximum rate: 10.3 oz or 0.10 lb ai/application.
-Do not apply more than 41.2 oz or 0.4 lb ai/a/ season including at-plant and foliar applications.
+Do not apply more than 41.2 oz or 0.4 lb ai/a/season including at-plant and foliar applications.
 Refer to the maximum usage tables when applying more than one product containing either zeta-cypermethrin or bifenthrin to corn.
-Use of ultra low volume (ULV) application on corn is prohibited.

-Preharvest interval (days): 21 for grain Maximum rate: 16 fl oz/a/application or more than a total of 64 fl oz/a (1 lb ai/a)/year toram
+Rate: 4.0-16.0 fl oz Active ingredient: methoxyfenozide IRAC code: 18 Preharvest interval (days): 21 for grain Maximum rate: 16 fl oz/a/application or more than a total of 64 fl oz/a (1 lb ai/a)/year